 - An IB specialist who is an administrative support services or back-up office services specialist must have worked in the corporation’s international financial business that carries on one or other of the above noted activities.

 - An IB specialist who is an executive specialist must have worked in the corporation’s international business.

 - An IB specialist who is a designated international business specialist must have devoted at least 70% of their working time to performing activities in which the individual is a specialist for the corporation’s international film distribution business.

 Section 6.
 Supporting Documentation

-Authorization or Cancellation of a Representative (FIN 564) (PDF) - If you already have a valid Authorization form (FIN 564) on file with the ministry, it is not necessary to include a copy of the form with your IB specialist return.
+Authorization or Cancellation of a Representative - If the corporation already has a valid Authorization or Cancellation of a Representative (FIN 146) on file with the ministry, it is not necessary to include a copy of the form with the return.
+To authorize or change a representative for the IBA program, attach a completed FIN 146.
 The authorization remains in effect until it is cancelled.
-If you want to authorize a representative or change a representative for the IBA program, you may attach a completed FIN 564.
-See the guide for registration of an IB specialist for further information.
+See the guide for registration of a corporation for further information.